sammysmallman/CoreOSC/README.md

 </p>

 # CoreOSC
-The CoreOSC package contains common infrastructural OSC code for your apps to communicate among computers, sound synthesizers, and other multimedia devices via [OSC](http://opensoundcontrol.org/README.html).
+The CoreOSC package contains common infrastructural code for your apps to communicate among computers, sound synthesizers, and other multimedia devices via [OSC](http://opensoundcontrol.org/README.html).

 ## Authors